CheesyPudding/Jasper-Test-Docs/docs/navigation-structure.md

 <br />
 <br />

-2. After creating a list you can create cards simply by clicking on the "+ Add a card" icon, and name the card to a specific task you must complete.
+2. You can create cards simply by clicking on the "+ Add a card" icon, and name the card to a specific task you must complete after creating a list.
 <br />

   ![](https://github.com/CheesyPudding/Jasper-Test-Docs/blob/gh-pages/assets/images/create-lists-and-cards-step-2.png?raw=true "add a card")